-Join me for a companionable and creative group walk through Avenham and Miller Parks as part of both Preston Arts Festival and The Big Draw 2019.
+Join us for a companionable and creative group walk through Avenham and Miller Parks.

 The Big Draw event info is here for Saturday October 5th 2019, 14:00 – 16:00 and book at Eventbrite here: here